aunyks/sqlite-http/README.md

       --collect-metadata
           Enable metadata collection about incoming queries
       --disable-wal-mode
-          Disable Write-Ahead-Logging mode
+          Disable Write-Ahead-Logging mode.
+Enabled by default
       --disable-foreign-keys
-          Don't enforce foreign key constraints
+          Don't enforce foreign key constraints.
+Enforced by default --load-extension <LOAD_EXTENSION>
-      --load-extension <LOAD_EXTENSION>
           Load an extension from the provided path.
-This flag can be used multiple times in one invocation -h, --help
+This flag can be used multiple times in one invocation to load multiple extensions
+  -h, --help
           Print help
   -V, --version